BaileyMcCauslin/CS386-Group-Project/Deliverable4.md

 # 1. Introduction
+> Gif Machine is an online application that will give users a personal meme viewing experience that is tailored to them.
+The value of the application is giving users that personal aspect along with providing convenience.
+With GifMachine, people can log into their accounts.
+Each account will have their preference in gifs, along with their email address and password.
+Accounts will store preferences based on a series of questions, each one having multiple choices.
+The user can reset their preferences by simply answering the questions again.
+The gifs will appear sequentially, almost like TikTok shows videos.
+Instead, we will pull gifs from other sources that store gifs, such as Giphy.
+This means that gifs will instead be stored with a source URL and users can click on that to access the original gif.

 # 2. Implemented requirements
 > Requirement: As a college student, I want to be able to view gifs personalized to my humor so that I have a more entertaining gif viewing experience. <br>